aptos-labs/developer-docs/apps/docusaurus/docs/concepts/blockchain.md

 ### 2. Execution → Storage

-When the consensus component calls `BlockExecutorTrait::execute_block()`, execution reads the current state from storage combined with the in-memory “scratchpad” data to determine the execution results.
+When the consensus component calls `BlockExecutorTrait::execute_block()`, execution reads the current state from storage combined with the in-memory "scratchpad" data to determine the execution results.

 ### 3. Execution → Storage

 Once consensus is reached on a block of transactions, execution calls storage via `DbWriter::save_transactions()` to save the block of transactions and permanently record them.
 This will also store the signatures from the validator nodes that agreed on this block of transactions.
-The in-memory data in “scratchpad” for this block is passed to update storage and persist the transactions.
+The in-memory data in "scratchpad" for this block is passed to update storage and persist the transactions.
 When the storage is updated, every account that was modified by these transactions will have its sequence number incremented by one.

 Note: The sequence number of an account on the Aptos blockchain increments by one for each committed transaction originating from that account.